12 July – 21 July 2019

 Celebrating its 40th anniversary year in 2018, the Edinburgh Jazz & Blues Festival is a 10-day event featuring over 150 gigs across a range of venues, including the Jazz Bar, Festival Theatre and the famous George Square Spiegeltent.

-Featuring international and Scottish acts, and incorporating both well-known and up and coming performers, this year’s festival will include performances from Kurt Elling, Mud Morganfield, Jools Holland, Dave Holland, The Average White Band, Blind Boy Paxton, Curtis Stigers and Betty Lavette.
+2018 Featured international and Scottish acts, and incorporating both well-known and up and coming performers, this year’s festival will include performances from Kurt Elling, Mud Morganfield, Jools Holland, Dave Holland, The Average White Band, Blind Boy Paxton, Curtis Stigers and Betty Lavette.

-Focus this year will be on New Orleans jazz, European Jazz and Scottish musicians and the festival is hosting a sparkling anniversary gala celebration.
+The focus of the 2018 festival was on New Orleans jazz, European Jazz and Scottish musicians and the festival is hosting a sparkling anniversary gala celebration.
 Don’t miss the Festival Club at Teviot Row, where a late night club runs until 3am.

 The festival is the brainchild of Edinburgh guitarist and banjo player Mike Hart, who launched the first one in 1978.
 Originally, the festival featured traditional jazz performances played in Edinburgh’s pubs, and it slowly evolved to feature a more diverse range of styles, including the introduction of blues.